tarcisio-marinho/GonnaCry/README.md

 # What's a Ransomware?
 Ransomware is a computer virus that prevent's people of using the computer either cryptographing the files or blocking de screen to the user.
+It forces the victim to pay a ransom in order to get the files/computer back.

-GonnaCry only cryptograph files.
+GonnaCry only cryptograph the user files.
-If you want to run a test in your computer : https://github.com/tarcisio-marinho/Ransomware/blob/master/tests/README.md This test only affect the files in the test directory.

-~$ sudo pip install -r requeriments.txt

 -------------